Georgian College: Programs

-The college also currently has more than 780 articulation and transfer agreements with 59 institutions around the world.

 Entrepreneurship

-The Henry Bernick Entrepreneurship Centre, at the college's Barrie Campus, assists entrepreneurs in four main areas: training, connections, funding and mentorship.
+The Henry Bernick Entrepreneurship Centre, at the college's Barrie Campus, assists entrepreneurs in four main areas: training, connections, funding, and mentorship.

 Georgian also trains students in social entrepreneurship.
 In 2018 it became the first college in Canada to be designated a "changemaker college" by Ashoka U.

 Co-op education

-6,200 employers partner with Georgian to offer student work experiences (such as PowerStream, Algoma Central Corporation, Royal Victoria Regional Health Centre, Magna International, and more).
+6,000+ employers partner with Georgian to offer student work experiences (such as PowerStream, Algoma Central Corporation, Royal Victoria Regional Health Centre, Magna International, and more).

 Georgian was the first Ontario college with programs accredited by Co-operative Education and Work-Integrated Learning Canada; this represents the highest standard of achievement for co-op programs in Canada.
 Co-op work terms can lead to full-time positions after graduation.

 Students may opt to be their own boss and start a business as part of Georgian's eCo-op (entrepreneurship co-op) program.

 Georgian has maintained a high graduate employment rate for more than a decade.
-According to 2019-20 key performance indicators, 90.2% of Georgian graduates found work within six months – well above the provincial average.
+According to 2022-23 Key Performance Indicators (KPI), 90.3% of Georgian graduates found work within six months – well above the provincial average.

 Scholarships and bursaries

-Georgian offers more than $3 million in bursaries and scholarships to students each year.
+Georgian offers more than $4.5 million in bursaries and scholarships to students each year.
 Students can apply online.

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 750 scholarships, bursaries, bursaries and other incentives offered by governments, universities and industry to support Aboriginal postsecondary participation.
 Georgian College scholarships for Aboriginal, First Nations and Métis students include the Casino Rama Aboriginal Tourism Award, Casino Rama Tourism Graduate Award, Monague Native Crafts Ltd. Award, Crossworks Manufacturing Native Education Award, Randy Anderson Memorial Award, New VR Award, Janet Stinson Memorial Award, and Native Education – Community and Social Development Graduate Award.